arstephens/TCGA-Glioblastoma-Database/scripts/README.md

 This file was too large to upload directly to GitHub, so it is stored externally and linked in the `sql/README.md` file.

-This script prepares insert statements for the final database tables, including:
+This script prepares insert statements for the final database tables:

 - `patient`
 - `cancer_type`